A Guide To Wardrobe Designs For Different Types Of Bedrooms

 A Sliding Door Wardrobe

-Sliding door wardrobes are a best fit for small rooms with limited space where it’s hard to access a swing door wardrobe.
+Sliding door wardrobes are the best fit for small rooms with limited space where it’s hard to access a swing door wardrobe.
 There are various sliding mechanisms like overlapping doors mechanisms or in-line door mechanisms to fit different budgets.
 The doors can be customised with a variety of finishes like laminates, lacquered glass, tinted mirrors, veneers, acrylic or frosted glass as shown in this image here.

 Wardrobe With A Shoe Box And A Dresser